marcinbln/Popular_movies/README.md

 # Popular_movies
-To run the app you need to replace API keys in the Constants.java
+To run the app replace API keys in the Constants.java